 • Meals: All our plentiful meals and snacks are chef-prepared in our kitchen, locally sourced and predominantly organic.
 Meals are well-balanced and varied.
 With notice, we can accommodate vegetarian/vegan diets.
 All meals have essential components that are gluten-free, but folks with celiac disease may be concerned that our kitchens cannot account for cross-contamination.
 Folks that prefer to eat gluten-free may wish to bring along personal items to supplement their preferences.
 Coffee and Tea are available all day.

-• Classes: 15 hours of ATM chosen for their ability to intrigue the professional Feldenkrais practitioner as well as the beginner in The Method.
-Copies of all the ATM lessons are sent after camp for personal use or for practitioners to use with their classes back home, so no note-taking necessary, unless you want to!
+• Classes: 2-3 ATM lessons daily are chosen for their ability to intrigue the professional Feldenkrais practitioner as well as the beginner in The Method.

-• Feldencruise: A guided group tour on a pontoon boat at sunset that explores beautiful Lake Washington, just a short walk from the dining hall.
+• Feldencruise: A guided group tour on a pontoon boat that explores beautiful Lake Washington, just a short walk from the dining hall.

 • Telescope viewing of the night sky: Camp Medomak has been designated a light-free zone and has great views of the heavens.
-The Maine Astronomy Retreat is held here annually.
-Camp staff accompanies us one night for a chance to use the large stationary telescopes and see the northern constellations and the rings of Saturn up close!
+Camp staff accompanies us for a chance to use the large stationary telescopes and see the northern constellations and the rings of Saturn up close!

 • Campfires in the evenings–heartfelt sing-a-longs, some guitar or banjo pickin’, and always “s’mores”!

-Every day there are four hours of free time to:
+Every day there are 3-4 hours of free time to: